JulijaTand/Beat_the_Heat/README.md

 The visualizations consisted of:

 - Time-series graphs to depict historical trends.
-- Bar graphs to show differences in renewable energy shemes among states and renewable energy growth.
+- Bar graphs to show differences in renewable energy schemes among states and renewable energy growth.

 ## Key Findings
 ​
-H1: Our analysis revealed that only 6% of German states currently consume renewable energy above the national renewable average (16,29%) of the last decade.
+H1: Our analysis revealed that only 6% of German states have a renewable energy consumption which is above the national average for renewable energy consumption (16,29%) of the last decade.

 ​